The Bible says in Song of Solomon

 book of Ecclesiastes, Solomon is talking about finding a soul-mate.
 He said

-that out of a thousand he could find one man that could be his soul-mate as a
+that out of a thousand, he could at least find one man that could be his

-together.
-God did not plan for one man to be united with many women.
-That will
+to be united together.
+God did not plan for one man to be united with many

-never work.
-It did not work for Solomon, and it will not work for anyone else.
+women.
+That will never work.
+It did not work for Solomon, and it will not work

 Back to Song of Solomon 2:8, “The voice of